badhive/alca/docs/SENSORS.md

 You may wish to use one sensor that provides a range of event types, or multiple sensors that each specialise in a particular event type - for example, by providing more granular / technical details regarding an event.

-### Modules

-A module is an object used by ALCA to unmarshal / deserialize event data received from a sensor.
-One module is responsible for precisely one event type.
-However, a sensor can provide events of multiple types, as long as there is a module corresponding to each event type.

 More information about writing sensors and modules will be available at a later stage, as ALCA's flagship sensor is currently in active development.